Prefer Listening over Reading? Try SSC Audible...

 What is Bathtub Curve?

-Infant Mortality – This is the part of the curve where failures happen at the very beginning to a products life cycle.
-This part accounts for things such as DOA or dead on arrival products, manufacturing errors, material flaws and so forth.
+Infant Mortality – This is the part of the curve where failures happen at the very beginning of a product’s life cycle.
+This part accounts for things such as DOA or dead on arrival products, manufacturing errors, material flaws, and so forth.
 When this data is drawn from customer reporting, a high amount of infant mortality can also be attributed to misapplication or improper installation.
-When it comes to repairs, we often see most product in this part of the curve being caused by customers using the product incorrectly but the chances of it being a manufacturing defect cannot be ignored.
+When it comes to repairs, we often see the most products in this part of the curve being caused by customers using the product incorrectly but the chances of it being a manufacturing defect cannot be ignored.
 Requesting failure analysis reporting from the repair center with regards to DOA items can be important when reporting defects and placing warranty claims.

 Normal Life – The second piece of the bend are failures that happen inside the ordinary working time frame or lifespan of the gadget.
 This is in some cases alluded to as the “constant failure rate” as failures in this piece of the bend are generally consistent and predictable.
 Failures inside this opportunity for the most part arrive when the anxieties the gadget is liable to have surpassed the quality of its most fragile segment.
 The vast majority of the failures we see during this piece of the bend have happened in view of sudden ecological pressure or burden issues.
 In some random application when a gadget surpasses its capacities it can experience the ill effects of an ordinary life disappointment.
 Producers and machine developers need this piece of the bend to be as low as could reasonably be expected.